-Join Judy Steiner-Williams for an in-depth discussion in this video What you should know before watching this course, part of Speech Writing.
+Join Judy Steiner-Williams for an in-depth discussion in this video What you should know before watching this course, part of Writing Speeches.

 - Have you ever heard the expression "A rose is a rose is a rose is a rose"?
 That line is from Gertrude Stein's poem Sacred Emily.
 In one way, we could adapt that expression to speeches.
 A speech is a speech is a speech is a speech.
 The definition of all speeches is an address or discourse delivered to an audience.
 All speeches do have an introduction, a body, and an ending.
 And all speeches have a purpose and are given to an audience.
 So are all speeches created equal?
 Certainly not any more than all roses are.